Temporal Disaggregation of an Atypical Frequency Series by Regression Models.

 - series

-The low frequency series that will be disaggregated.
-Must be a numeric vector.
+A low-frequency time series to be disaggregated.
+It must be a numeric vector.

 - constant